Inkimar/naturalist-migration/README.md

 $ make start-ui
 ```

-(starts a browser (credentials are rstudio/rstudio)
+starts a browser (credentials are are found in the Makefile)
 After you login,  RStudio will open, on the left-hand side you will see the RStudio-console
 The below is the 'greeting message' from the RStudio-console